Automorphisms of weighted projective hypersurfaces: Bounds on Linear Automorphism Groups

 \begin{theorem} Let $X \subset \mathbb{P}(a_0,\ldots,a_{n+1})$ be a well-formed, quasismooth weighted projective hypersurface of degree $d$, where $n \geq 1$.
 Then $\on{Lin}(X)$ is finite if and only if one of the following two conditions holds: \begin{enumerate} \item $d > 2 \max \{a_0,\ldots,a_{n+1}\}$; or \item $d = 2 \max \{a_0,\ldots,a_{n+1}\}$ and only a single weight achieves the maximum. \end{enumerate} Further, if neither (1) nor (2) holds (so that $\mathrm{Lin}(X)$ is infinite), then $X$ is rational. \end{theorem}

-\begin{remark} This generalizes a theorem of Matsumura and Monsky \cite[Theorem 1]{MM}, which shows that the linear automorphism group of a smooth hypersurface of degree $d$ in $\mathbb{P}^{n+1}$ over an algebraically closed field $k$ is finite if $n \geq 2$ and $d \geq 3$.
+\begin{remark} \begin{enumerate} \item This generalizes a theorem of Matsumura and Monsky \cite[Theorem 1]{MM}, which shows that the linear automorphism group of a smooth hypersurface of degree $d$ in $\mathbb{P}^{n+1}$ over an algebraically closed field $k$ is finite if $n \geq 2$ and $d \geq 3$.
 For $k = \C$, this result was known in some form at least as far back as 1880, when it appeared in a work of Jordan \cite{Jordan2} (see also \cite[Section 6]{OS} for further historical remarks on this theorem).
 Note also that if $d < 3$, $X$ is a hyperplane or a quadric.
-These always have infinite linear automorphism groups and are rational for $n \geq 1$.

-In the special case when $X$ is a {\it smooth} (rather than just quasismooth) well-formed weighted projective hypersurface, $\dim(X) \geq 3$ and $K_X \ncong 0$, it was proven in \cite[Corollary 1.4]{PrS} that $\mathrm{Aut}(X)$ is finite unless $X$ is isomorphic to either $\mathbb{P}^n$ or a quadric hypersurface of $\mathbb{P}^{n+1}$.
+These always have infinite linear automorphism groups and are rational for $n \geq 1$. \item Some partial results along these lines were known previously.
+In the special case when $X$ is a {\it smooth} (rather than just quasismooth) well-formed weighted projective hypersurface, $\dim(X) \geq 3$ and $K_X \ncong \mathcal{O}_X$, it was proven in \cite[Corollary 1.4]{PrS} that $\mathrm{Aut}(X)$ is finite unless $X$ is isomorphic to either $\mathbb{P}^n$ or a quadric hypersurface of $\mathbb{P}^{n+1}$.
 Note that $X$ is never smooth unless the weights are pairwise relatively prime and all divide the degree.
-However, the result of \cite{PrS} also applies to smooth weighted complete intersections with these properties; their methods are rather different than ours. \end{remark}
+However, the result of \cite{PrS} also applies to smooth weighted complete intersections with these properties; their methods are rather different than ours.
+A statement similar to the first part of \Cref{finite} also appears in work of Bunnett \cite[Theorem 3.13]{Bunnett}, but gives an incorrect degree bound of $d \geq \max \{a_0,\ldots,a_{n+1}\} + 2$ for finiteness. \end{enumerate} \end{remark}

 \begin{proof}[Proof of \Cref{finite}] First, assume that one of the two conditions on $d$ in \Cref{finite} holds.
 We'll show that $\on{Lin}(X)$ is finite, using generally the same approach as in \cite{MM}.
 By \Cref{autP}, any automorphism of $\mathbb{P}$ comes from a graded automorphism of $S = \C[x_0,\ldots,x_{n+1}]$, so we perform most of our analysis on the level of graded ring automorphisms.
 For any graded homomorphism $S \rightarrow S$, the image of each generator $x_i$ is contained in the finite-dimensional vector space $S_{a_i}$.
 Thus, the endomorphism monoid of $S$ is isomorphic to $\mathbb{A}^{N}$ as a variety, where $N \coloneqq \sum_i \dim(S_{a_i})$.
 The linear algebraic group $\mathrm{Aut}(S)$ is an open subvariety of $\mathbb{A}^N$.
 This is a generalization of the fact that $\mathrm{GL}_{n+2}(\C)$ is an open subvariety of $\mathbb{A}^{(n+2)^2}$.